Professional Biography

 • The ACCL Princeton Symposium, Princeton (2006).

-Over his career, Mr. Bruner has spoken to international professional audiences in Alnwick (England), Barcelona, Beijing, Calgary, Chicago, Cologne, Halifax, Hong Kong, Istanbul, Kuala Lumpur, London, Los Angeles, Manila, Melbourne (Australia), Miami, New Delhi, New York, Nice, Patiala (India), Princeton, Quebec City, San Francisco, Sao Paulo, Singapore, Stuttgart, Tokyo, Toronto, Vancouver, Warsaw and Washington DC.
+Over his career, Mr. Bruner has spoken in person to international professional audiences in Alnwick (England), Barcelona, Beijing, Calgary, Chicago, Cologne, Halifax, Hong Kong, Istanbul, Kuala Lumpur, London, Los Angeles, Manila, Melbourne (Australia), Miami, Montreal, New Delhi, New York, Nice, Patiala (India), Princeton, Quebec City, San Francisco, Sao Paulo, Singapore, Stuttgart, Taormina (Sicily), The Hague, Tokyo, Toronto, Vancouver, Warsaw and Washington DC.

 Mr. Bruner taught construction law as an adjunct professor at the University of Minnesota Law School (2003-2007) and at William Mitchell College of Law (2006-2008).
 He also taught government contract law and Commercial Contract law at William Mitchell College of law (1970-1976).
 He is Chair of the Advisory Board of ThomsonReuters’ Construction Contract Law Reports, Co-Chair of the Editorial Advisory Board of the Journal of The American College of Construction Lawyers, and an Editorial Advisory Board Member of The International Construction Law Review published in London and distributed globally.